Kanang Anak Langkau: The Iban Warrior: Production

 This film is produced by Tangan Seni Sdn.
 Bhd. with Empire Film Solutions, acting as distributor.
 Langgi, Kanang's son, played the character of his own father.
 According to Langgi, he accidentally met with the director, Bade Hj.
 Azmi, was at the Kuching International Airport in 2014, took him to the acting world.
-The production cost was estimated at about RM6 million and filming was carried out around the Alagar farms in Taiping, Perak and Sarawak Cultural Village in Santubong, Sarawak.
+The production cost was estimated at RM6 million and filming was carried out around the Alagar farms in Taiping, Perak and Sarawak Cultural Village in Santubong, Sarawak.
 This film also get help from the 9th RRD Battalion in Taiping and the 10th RRD Battalion at the Muara Tuang Camp, Samarahan, Sarawak.
 The producer, Zainal Fitri said this film took 7 years to complete.

 Release and reception

 This film was scheduled to be aired on 25 August 2016, but it was postponed due to some improvements.
 The official release date of the film was on 16 March 2017.

 The film received positive reviews and mixed reviews from film critics.
 Angelin Yeoh from Star2 said "you would have to read about Kanang or have some knowledge of his actions before watching this film.
 Otherwise, the story will be lost to you as the movie does not do enough justice to his legacy as one of the most decorated soldiers in the history of Malaysia."
 Shazryn Mohd Faizal from mStar Online praised the works of this film, saying "this Kanang's film has a pretty good premise in lifting the true story of a soldier from the Iban tribe who has sacrificed to fight the communists to ensure safety of a country."